 Many schools enjoy an FFA or Agriculture curriculum, that is if it can still find funding.
 Many misinterpret this program as just a livestock or "blow off" program.
 There are some, I'm sure, that use it for those purposes, but then there are some that take a deeper interest and learn this programs motto and it's core values.

-We ended the school year with many banquets/ceremonies and the FFA Banquet was among them.
+We ended the school year in 2016 with many banquets/ceremonies and the FFA Banquet was among them.
 Our two oldest children are involved and will sit in an office position starting next school year.
 Each member played a part in the ceremony, relaying to their audience, the FFA creed and motto.
 My husband and I listened to their words and wondered if each student took the time to really read and recognize the magnitude of what they were communicating to us.
 Not likely, I know, as each member was just trying to get through their paragraph eloquently.

 The FFA CreedI believe in the future of agriculture, with a faith born not of words but of deeds - achievements won by the present and past generations of agriculturists; in the promise of better days through better ways, even as the better things we now enjoy have come to us from the struggles of former years.

 I believe that to live and work on a good farm, or to be engaged in other agricultural pursuits, is pleasant as well as challenging; for I know the joys and discomforts of agricultural life and hold an inborn fondness for those associations which, even in hours of discouragement, I cannot deny.

 I believe in leadership from ourselves and respect from others.
 I believe in my own ability to work efficiently and think clearly, with such knowledge and skill as I can secure, and in the ability of progressive agriculturists to serve our own and the public interest in producing and marketing the product of our toil.